aws/codecatalyst-blueprints/README.md

 ```

 ## Development
 Run these commands to get started building blueprints.
-THe first time set-up may take a minute or two.
+The first time set-up may take a minute or two.

 ```
 git clone https://github.com/aws/caws-blueprints